andreashlarsen/Larsen2024-BayesFit/README.md

 ## overview of files
 #### bayesapp script: bayesfit.py
-bayesfit version 2.3. takes in multiple datafiles and fits with an analytical model
+bayesfit version 2.3.
+The program fits multiple SAXS or SANS data simultaneously, with analytical models.
+Priors can be applied to each parameter in the model.

 #### supporting scripts: formfactors.py  function.py   get_header_footer.py
 helpfunctions, imported and called by bayesapp.py